-4.1 Basis of preparation
+4.1.
+Basis of preparation

-The financial statements are prepared on a going concern basis and the Board of Directors of the Company ("the Board") is satisfied that the Company will continue as a going concern for the foreseeable future.
+The financial statements are prepared on a going concern basis and the Board is satisfied that the Company will continue as a going concern for the foreseeable future.

 In its consideration of whether accounting on a going concern basis is appropriate, the Board has had regard to the functions of the SBCI as set out in the SBCI Act 2014 and in the Constitution of the SBCI, and believes it is reasonable to assume that, given the purpose of the legislation, the State will take appropriate steps to ensure that the Company is put in a position to discharge its mandate.